gryphonshafer/Daemon-Device/README.md

 ## adjust\_spawn

-The `adjust_spawn` method lets the parent set a new spawn numerical value during runtime.
+The `adjust_spawn` method accepts a positive integer, and from it tells the parent process to set a new spawn numerical value during runtime.
 Lets say you have 10 children and they're fat (i.e. hogging memory) and lazy (i.e. not doing anything) and you want to "thin the herd," so to speak.
 Or perhaps you only spawned 2 children and there's more work than the 2 can handle.
 The `adjust_spawn` method let's you spawn or terminate children.

 When you raise the total number of spawn, the parent will order the spawning, but the children may or may not be completely spawned by the time